GRIS-UdeM/ManuelGRIS/sources/spatgris-man-en.md

 Cartesian values are greyed out.
 In CUBE mode, polar values are greyed out.

 ### 5.8.2.
-Speakers' order and image representation
+Speakers’ order and image representation

 By clicking at the top of each column (except for Gain and Highpass) in the Speaker Setup Edition window, the order of the speakers can be